 Most material channels enable you to load a texture.
-You can select a two-dimensional picture or shader.
+You can select a two-dimensional shader or video or image sequence.
 Your selection will be used as a texture.
 Cinema 4D can read the following formats: image formats, movie formats

 Textures up to 16,000 x 16,000 (32-bit application version) and 128,000 x 128,000 pixels (64-bit application version) can be loaded.

 The following might be displayed when an image or a video is loaded:

 Depending on which option you select, the texture/movie will be linked to an absolute or a relative path.
 This means: